kyhomelab/HP-Firmware-Update-Project/README.md

 Fingerprint controller <br>
 Just a few that I caught <br>

-> On start up its now prompting me to set up a PIN
+On start up its now prompting me to set up a PIN

-  > -Gonna try shutting down and restarting to see if there is a change
+- Gonna try shutting down and restarting to see if there is a change

-  > -Going into BIOS I am now required to enter a password
+- Going into BIOS I am now required to enter a password

-  > - The BIOS password is 123456789
+- The BIOS password is 123456789

-  > -Will remove BIOS password from script
+- Will remove BIOS password from script

-  > -After restarting it is still asking for Windows Hello
+- After restarting it is still asking for Windows Hello

-  > -Created a pin, seems to be only for login
+- Created a pin, seems to be only for login

-  > -Logging out to see if it requires it
+- Logging out to see if it requires it

-  > -It says that the option for PIN is temp unavailable
+- It says that the option for PIN is temp unavailable